• Home

 The origin of preserved lemons

-The origin of preserved lemons come from a simple need, to preserve them.
+The origin of preserved lemons comes from a simple need, to preserve them.
 I know, coming at you with HOT facts here lol.
 But as lemons grew more abundant in the Mediterranean and countries like Morocco, so did the need to use lemons and store them.
 This created the technique of preserving lemons in their own juices with just a touch of salt and seasoning.

-It was created in North African countries and countries along the Mediterranean, and then became popularized as more regions with an abundance of lemons started to use the method as well.
+It was created in North African countries and countries along the Mediterranean and then became popularized as more regions with an abundance of lemons started to use the method as well.

 How to use preserved lemons